-- collaborates with the climbing community to establish a list of appropriate climbing sites where this approach constructing appropriate approach tracks from existing PV tracks or roads to appropriate 'staging areas' at the base of crags or bouldering areas - could be employed, - develops a priority list that ensures that any track construction timeline gives preference to suitable climbing sites that are also very popular and for which reinstated access would likely bring most visitors back to Gariwerd. - 5) Parks Victoria considers for assessment any 'standalone' boulders that don't happen to be located close to a roped climbing area.

-Such sites should be prioritized for assessment, whether they be in Designated Climbing Areas or not.
-In cases where there is deemed to be no significant risk to environmental or cultural values at such sites, bouldering should be allowed.
+- collaborates with the climbing community to establish a list of appropriate climbing sites where this approach constructing or formalizing appropriate approach tracks from existing PV tracks or roads to appropriate 'staging areas' at the base of crags or bouldering areas - could be employed, - develops a priority list that ensures that any track construction timeline gives preference to suitable climbing sites that are also very popular and for which reinstated access would likely bring most visitors back to Gariwerd, - develops a priority list of 'staging areas' at cliff bases that should be formalised, by surface hardening, discrete fencing or signage where appropriate, to minimise erosion and other potential environmental impacts. - 5) Parks Victoria considers for assessment any 'standalone' boulders or bouldering areas that don't happen to be located close to a roped climbing area. - Such sites should be prioritized for assessment, whether they be in Designated Climbing Areas or not.
+In cases where there is deemed to be no significant risk to environmental or cultural values at such sites, bouldering should be allowed. - 6) In cases where assessments of bouldering sites indicate that a particular site cannot adequately handle many boulderers simultaneously, Parks Victoria considers a range of possible measures that could be implemented to restrict numbers, in preference to a blanket ban on bouldering at the site in question.

-- 6) In cases where assessments of bouldering sites indicate that a particular site cannot adequately handle many boulderers simultaneously, Parks Victoria considers a range of possible measures that could be implemented to restrict numbers, in preference to a blanket ban on bouldering at the site in question. - 7) Parks Victoria accepts feedback from climber representatives to help inform a priority list of climbing sites and bouldering sites for assessment of cultural and environmental values.
+7) Parks Victoria accepts feedback from climber representatives to help inform a priority list of climbing sites and bouldering sites for assessment of cultural and environmental values.